Ben-Ramchandani/CSS3DDice/README.md

 CSS3dDice
 =========

 Pretty accurately described by the title, the 3d effect and animation is done in CSS, with a bit of javascript to make them roll.
-I'll post a link to an example shortly.
+[Link to an example.](https://ben-ramchandani.github.io/CSS3DDice/1player.html)

 Installation and use